Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 1/Task 1 - Server Installation.md

 [[Project 1 - Theory]]

-# Task
+# Task Details

 1. [[Software Installation & Configuration]]

-# Marking Scheme
+# Student Guides

+These are required to be deemed competent.

-The marking scheme for this task can be found on Google Classroom.
+They can be found on Google Classroom.

 # Task Conditions